LmaA-aD/AdKats/README.md

 </p>
 <h3>TeamSwap</h3>
 <p>
+TeamSwap is NOT an autobalancer (look up other plugins for that functionality), it is for manual player moving only.
 TeamSwap is a server-smart player moving system which offers two major benefits over the default system.
 Normally when trying to move a player to a full team the command just fails at the server level, now the player is dropped on a queue until a slot opens on that side.
-They can keep playing on their side until that slot opens, when it does they are immediately slain and moved over to fill it.
+They can keep playing on their side until that slot opens, since when it does they are immediately slain and moved over to fill it.
 Secondly it allows whitelisted (non-admin) players the ability to move themselves between teams as often as they want (within a ticket count window).
-This is currently not an available option in default battlefield aside from procon commands, the game limits players to one switch per gaming session.
+This is currently not an available option in default battlefield aside from procon commands since the game limits players to one switch per gaming session.
 Whitelisted players can type '@moveme' and teamswap will queue them.
 This is meant to be available to players outside the admin list, usually by paid usage to your community or to clan members only.
 Admins can also use '@moveme', and in their case it bypasses the ticket window restriction.
 </p>
 <h3>Requiring Reasons</h3>
 <p>
 All commands which might lead to actions against players are required to have a reason entered, and will cancel if no reason is given.
 Players (even the most atrocious in some cases) should know what they were acted on for.
+It's also a good way to hold admins accountable for their actions.
+The minimum number of characters for reasons is editable in plugin settings.
 </p>
 <h3>Performance</h3>
 <p>
-This plugin has been multi-threaded for performance in the latest version, and still needs a lot of testing in this area.
+This plugin has been multi-threaded for performance in the latest version and still needs a lot of testing in this area.
 The speed of commands depends on how much database interaction needs to happen for each.
 Preliminary thread testing shows small commands like kill which require 2 or fewer database round-trips run around 150ms to completion.
-Large commands like punish which can sometimes require 7 database round-trips to complete can run around 500ms.
+Large commands like punish which can sometimes require 7 database round-trips to complete can run 500ms+ under heavy load.
 Use "Debug Soldier Name" to get the speed of commands on your server.
 </p>
 <h3>Database Usage</h3>
 <p>